s3to7/s3to7/README.md

 - im almost always near spawn :3
 - i won't write a dni because i'm pretty loose with who i let interact with me, just don't be weird and always be respectful! ><

+### to note
+- i usually associate myself with, or like to present myself as certain characters... mostly amanai riko ^^; so calling me riko is also veryveryvery okay too

 ### my interests ...
 #### these are not listed in order
 - jujutsu kaisen